 The municipality utilizes its ward committees as the primary consultative structure with regard to planning.
 The inputs of the ward committees in all thirteen wards, councillors and officials were taken into account during this process.
-IDP consultation sessions were held with the ward committees and broader stakeholders (service organisations) in September / October 2013 to gather information on the "community needs" per ward.
-The outcome of these sessions is reported in Chapter 2, under item 3.1.3
+IDP consultation sessions were held in all 13 wards in November/December 2015 to provide feedback on the IDP delivery for past 3 financial years (2012/2013 - 2014/15).
+Expected delivery for 2015/16 was also reported.

-To guide this process the Executive Mayor, as part of her responsibilities in terms of the Local Government: Municipal Structures Act, 1998 (Act 117 of 1998) (Structures Act) conducted a strategic workshop to review the 5 year vision, mission and strategic objectives of the IDP.
+To guide this IDP review process the Executive Mayor, as part of her responsibilities in terms of the Local Government: Municipal Structures Act, 1998 (Act 117 of 1998) (Structures Act) conducted a strategic workshop to review the 5 year vision, mission and strategic objectives of the IDP.